White Mesa Ute Community, Ute Mountain Ute Tribe, Utah

 Shut Down Energy Fuels Uranium Mill Campaign

 As part of this campaign, Greenaction, White Mesa Concerned Community and allies are also working to stop new uranium mines from operating due to contamination concerns in those areas and at White Mesa.
 Since 2017, the White Mesa Concerned Community and Greenaction have held annual Spiritual Walks and Protests against the Uranium Mill.
-The event is held in May, and begins at the White Mesa Community Center with a rally, then participants walk over four miles along Highway 191 to the front gate of the uranium mill.
+The event is held in May, but it is now in October and begins at the White Mesa Community Center with a rally, then participants walk over four miles along Highway 191 to the front gate of the uranium mill.

 White Mesa Ute Community Environmental Justice Leadership Academy